 Coming up performances:

-The performances will take at the Noa Dar Dance Group Studio
+The performances will take place at the Noa Dar Dance Group Studio

 Interview with Noa Dar on 'Ynet': Click here (Hebrew)